Skip to content

 interval_seconds 60 How often to ping

-retries 0 Retries before marking down
+retries 0 Consecutive failures required before marking down

 Examples